princeton-computational-imaging/NLOSFeatureEmbeddings/README.md

 Qualitative Evaluation for NLOS 2D Imaging.
-Compared with F-K, LCT, and filtered back-projection (BP), we observe that the proposed method is able to reconstruct 2D images with clearer boundaries while achieving more accurate color rendering.
+Compared with F-K, LCT, and filtered back-projection (BP), we observe that the proposed method is able to reconstruct 2D images with clearer boundaries while achieving more accurate color reconstruction.

 ## NLOS 2.5D Object Detection

 <img src="scenes/detection.png" height="400" style="padding-right:20px;" />

-Qualitative end-to-end detection results on synthetic and real data.
+Qualitative end-to-end detection results on synthetic (top) and real (bottom) data.
+The model is only trained on synthetic data.
+Evaluation of such a model on real data validates its generalization capability.

 ## NLOS Classification